 Editor’s Choice: TELUS LivingWell Companion

 Of the many options in the market, we recommend the TELUS LivingWell Companion.
 This device offers the best overall value in terms of cost and functionality.
 TELUS is a longstanding provider of medical tech solutions and has been trusted by over 12 million Canadians.
 The company offers Canadian seniors access to 24/7 support, ensuring you get help whenever you need it.
-Produced by a reputable provider, the LivingWell Companion series are trusted devices that will keep you or your loved ones safe regardless of where they reside in Canada.
-Their subscriptions are fairly priced and you’re guaranteed value for your money.
+Produced by a reputable provider, the LivingWell Companion series are trusted devices that will help you or your loved ones feel safe knowing they provide access at the push of a button—and their subscriptions are fairly priced.
 Check out our in-depth review of the TELUS LivingWell companion.

 Philips Lifeline claims to be the very first provider of medical alert systems and services in North America, and it claims to have served more than 7.5m Americans since 1983.
 Philips Lifeline stands out for its diverse feature set and solid device offerings.
 Several of its devices include features that go beyond standard emergency monitoring.
 For example, Philips Lifeline offers optional fall detection called AutoAlert that is designed to automatically detect falls by distinguishing between accidents and everyday activities.
 Some of Philips offerings also include location tracking in their monthly service charge.
 Check out our in-depth review of Philips Lifeline.